EOxServer/eoxserver/docs/sphinx/en/users/install.rst

         }
     }

-Setting up a PostgreSQL database for EOxServer requires also installing the PostGIS extensions (the following example is an installation based on a Debian system):
+Using a PostgreSQL/PostGIS database back-end configuration for EOxServer is a little bit more complex.
+Setting up a PostgreSQL database requires also installing the PostGIS extensions (the following example is an installation based on a Debian system):
 ::

     sudo su - postgres